 white chocolate mousse

-1/4 C coconut milk or soy milk powder
+- 1/4 C coconut milk powder or soy milk powder

-Make the cake layer first by combining the soy milk and apple cider vinegar in a bowl and set aside to thicken for about 10 minutes.
+Make the cake layer first by combining the soy milk and apple cider vinegar in a bowl.
+Set aside to thicken for about 10 minutes.

-Combine flour, baking powder, baking soda, and sea salt in an 10 x 8 baking dish (which you’ll bake the cake layer in).
+Combine flour, baking powder, baking soda, and sea salt in a 10″ x 8″ baking dish (which you’ll bake the cake layer in).

-Add sugar, oil, vanilla to the milk and vinegar mixture and stir until well combined.
+Add sugar, oil, and vanilla to the milk and vinegar mixture and stir until well combined.

 Add the wet ingredients to the dry ingredients and fold together with a spatula in the baking dish until well combined.
 Spread into an even layer.
 The spatula can help clean the sides of the baking dish and keep all the cake in one even layer.